Mediation

 Felony mediation provides an out-of-court and timely procedure to process felony cases through our judicial system.
 Mediation allows for a facilitated conversation between the prosecutor and the defendant regarding the defendant's case.
 The process is voluntary and provides cost-effective justice.

-A mediator convenes a one-hour conference with the defendant, his attorney, and the prosecutor on a carefully selected case at the local courthouse.
-Mediators are retired judges who are also trained and experienced in mediation and Kentucky criminal law.
+A felony mediator convenes a conference with the defendant, his attorney and the prosecutor on a carefully selected case at the local courthouse.
+Felony mediators are retired judges who are also trained and experienced in mediation and Kentucky criminal law.

 Who benefits from felony mediation, and what are the benefits?